 13. With a hand/standing mixer, beat the cream on high for a minute or so.
 Add a little honey if desired.
 A few teaspoons is all you need.
 Continue beating till well combined.
 Note: Coconut cream does not really increase in volume the way dairy cream does.
-It is also not always as thick.
-If you are not happy with the thickness (after chilling the can) try removing all the cream that you can and then cover and chill the cream by it self for a few hours.
-It tends to thicken up more this way.

 Assembling the Trifle:

 This recipe should make enough for 4 individual 12 oz trifles (as pictured) or you can make two cakes, add extra fruit and more coconut cream (2-3 more cans) for one, 2-quart trifle or glass bowl.

 Happy 4th of July, Enjoy!